 Bush Nippers in the Yarra Ranges Council

 This Bush Nippers pilot education program is heavily subsidised thanks to the generous support of the Yarra Ranges Council.
-Working with Life Saving Victoria, the program will be provided at a small fee of $30 per person to eligible participants across the September school holidays, delivered by the Yarra Centre Aquatics Team.
+Working with Life Saving Victoria, the program will be provided at a small fee to eligible participants across the January school holidays, delivered by the Yarra Centre Aquatics Team.
 For more information and to register please CLICK HERE.

 Is there a cost to participate in the Regional Nipper Pilot Program?